 People who go into the area of political science are passionate about the political environment and how it affects the everyday lives of the population.
 Political scientists study the way government and all its branches and sectors operate.
 They research political systems, their origin and development, as well as analyze political trends, issues, and public policy.

 Starting a career in this subject requires students to complete a four year Bachelor’s Degree in political science or any other related field, and then continuing their education for two more years to obtain a Master’s Degree in Political Science.
+The graduate degree in Political Science falls into the MA degree category and graduates get the title Master of Arts in Political Science.

 Political Scientists wherever they become employed have a multitude of tasks and duties that they fulfill.